 It takes a great deal of history to produce a little literature.
 Henry James, 1843-191

-Here's a sample table of contents.
+Here is a list of the content.
 You may view the focus-text titles in each level by visiting the links in the sidebar to your left.

 A special rubric using an evaluation model similar to the 6-Traits model makes evaluation simple for writing mentors-- including parents, tutors, or co-op leaders.
 You can find a link to a site with details of the Excellence in Literature evaluation on the FAQ page.

-For parents who would like extra help with evaluations, I suggest visiting the website of the National Association of Independent Writers and Editors .
-This organization offers a database of writing evaluators who may be able to help with evaluating Excellence in Literature assignments.
+For parents who would like extra help with evaluations, I suggest finding a retired teacher or co-op leader who understands the curriculum.
+You may also visit the website of the National Association of Independent Writers and Editors (NAIWE).
+This organization offers a searchable database of writing evaluators who may be able to help with evaluating Excellence in Literature assignments.
 When you visit the NAIWE website, search for evaluators that work with academic writing.
-You can be sure that your students are getting the in-depth, college-prep reading and writing assignments that you want them to have, as well as objective, accurate assessments.
-It works!

 My husband, Donald, and I homeschooled our four sons from preschool into college, and I have coached other students in writing.
 During the development of Excellence in Literature, I taught the courses online for several years in order to test them on real students and refine them.
 That was a learning experience for all of us!
 My goal is to help students develop wisdom and virtue through the study of great literature, and to prepare them for the challenges of college-level thinking and writing.